ECronin1973/programming-for-data-analytics/README.md

 ## Contents

-### Assignment 2: Print Dates of Northern Ireland Bank Holidays from gov.uk API
+### Assignment 2: Northern bank holidays (Part A)

 ### Overview
-This assignment involves writing a Python script that retrieves and displays the dates of Northern Ireland bank holidays using the UK government's public API.
-The script utilizes the `requests` library to perform an HTTP GET request and processes the JSON response to extract relevant data.
+This assignment involves creating a Python script that connects to the UK government's public API to get a list of bank holidays.
+It uses the requests library to send a GET request and then reads the JSON data returned.
+The script focuses on holidays listed under Northern Ireland, but some of these dates may also be shared with other UK regions like England, Wales, or Scotland.

 ### Objectives